If you’re the ship's master (or their agent) of a commercial vessel, you will need to report any goods that are arriving on your vessel at a UK port.

 A shipping agent usually lodges the report on the master’s behalf.

-The application must be made in writing to the National Ship’s Reports and Compliance Team at the address above.
+Applications to operate this simplified reporting arrangement must be made in advance and in writing to the National Ship’s Reports and Compliance Team.

 You can contact them to find out what information you need to provide.